ctrlplusb/react-universally/README.md

 Executes `esling` (using the Airbnb config) against the src folder.
 Alternatively you could look to install the `eslint-loader` and integrate it into the `webpack` bundle process.

 ## Troubleshooting ##

+___Q:___ __My project fails to build and execute when I deploy it to my host__

+The likely issue in this case, is that your hosting provider doesn't install the `devDependencies` by default.
+The dependencies within `package.json` are structured so that the libraries required to transpile/bundle the source are contained within the `devDependencies` section, whilst the libraries required during the server runtime are contained within the `dependencies` section.
+You two options to fix this:

+ 1. Prebuild your project and then deploy it along with the build output.
+ 2. Change your host configuration so that it will install the `devDependencies` too.
+In the case of Heroku for example see [here](https://devcenter.heroku.com/articles/nodejs-support#devdependencies).

 ___Q:___ __My server bundle fails to execute after installing a new library.__